All Episodes

 It stopped in a town nearby, Bloomfield.

-So my grandmother met me, and we went in there and had a burger coke, whatever I had as a little kid.
+So my grandmother met me, and we went in there and had a burger, Coke, whatever I had as a little kid.

-And in walked a Missouri State Highway Patrolman, and my grandmother looked at me.
+And in walked a Missouri State Highway Patrolman.

-He's gonna get you.
+He's going to get you.

-He's gonna get you.
+He's going to get you.

 What have you done?